PavlidisLab/Gemma/index.md

 - There is no warranty associated with the use of the site or the data provided.

 ## Credits
-If you use our tool for your research, please cite:
+If you use any of Gemma tools for your research, please cite:
 *Zoubarev, A., et al., Gemma: A resource for the re-use, sharing and meta-analysis of expression profiling data.
 Bioinformatics, 2012.* [(Link to paper)](http://dx.doi.org/doi:10.1093/bioinformatics/bts430)

 Copyright © University of British Columbia